programminghistorian/jekyll/en/lesson-framework.md

 ---
-title: A _Programming Historian_ Lesson Framework
+title: Programming Historian Lesson Framework
 layout: blank
 redirect_from: /author-guidelines
 ---

-## A _Programming Historian_ Lesson Framework
+## _Programming Historian_ Lesson Framework

 {% include toc.html %}

+### Introduction

-### What is a _Programming Historian_ lesson?
+#### What is a _Programming Historian_ lesson?

-A _Programming Historian_ lesson is a learn-by-doing resource that empowers readers to develop practical knowledge of a computational method or digital tool, which they can apply in their research to acquire, transform, analyse, visualise, or preserve data.
+A _Programming Historian_ lesson is a learn-by-doing resource that empowers readers to develop practical knowledge of a computational method or digital tool, which they will be able to apply in their own research to acquire, transform, analyse, visualise, or preserve data.

-### Why write about research methods?
+#### Why write a _Programming Historian_ lesson?

 - Deepen your own understanding and knowledge
 - Hone your technical writing skills